phetsims/neuron/doc/implementation-notes.md

 Finally, there is some inconsistency in the quality of the comments.
 Many have been edited and cleaned up, but this process was time consuming and didn't seem to add a lot of value, so some have been left as they were when the simulation was delivered.
 Feel free to clean them up as they are encountered during any maintenance work.

+There are some places where toggling properties are used that should probably be events instead, but time did not allow the refactoring.